KorenEzri/jsondb/readme.md

 - Create a JSON file: a POST request to <code>/</code>
 - Update a JSON file by ID: a PUT request to <code>/b/:id</code>
 - Delete a JSON file by ID: a DELETE request to <code>/b/:id</code>

+# Using as a database - "default.json and users.json"

+Basically, the package comes with two default bins that you can update regularly, their IDs respectively are "default" and "users" (unlike any other new bin you create which will be given a random uuid id). **You should only use those two as your database as they will always be there when you install the package and you won't need to change your code** .
+Remember - running npmi on a new computer will download the package anew, and will not have all the other bins your created - just two empty default bins - "default" and "users".

 ### Dependencies